xxanxnie/COMSW4156-Git-Gud/README.md

   - **Endpoint:** `POST /resources/outreach/add`
   - **Description:** This endpoint allows clients to add a new outreach service to the system.
 It expects a POST request containing the necessary details about the outreach service in the request body (e.g., target audience, program name, description, program date, location, and contact informationn).
 Upon successful addition, the server will respond with a confirmation message.
     * Upon Success: HTTP 201 Status Code is returned string Success
-    * Upon Failure: returned string error msg
+    * Upon Failure: An error message is returned
     * Upon Unauthorized: If the request is not coming from an approved client, a 403 Status Code is returned with the message "Unauthorized"

   2. Get All Outreach Services
   - **Endpoint:** `GET /resources/outreach/getAll`
   - **Description:** This endpoint retrieves all outreach services available in the system.
 It accepts a GET request and returns a list of outreach services in JSON format.
 Each service entry includes details such as the target audience, program name, description, program date, location, and contact information.
     * Upon Success: HTTP 201 Status Code is returned string Success
-    * Upon Failure: returned string error msg
+    * Upon Failure: An error message is returned
     * Upon Unauthorized: If the request is not coming from an approved client, a 403 Status Code is returned with the message "Unauthorized"

 **Shelter**